Are You Posting Too Much on Social Media?

-There are a number of different factors that play a role, such as the length of your posts, the quality and value of the content you’re providing, is it strictly promotional, and what social network your posting to.
+There are a number of different factors that play a role in your content’s effectiveness, including the length of your posts, the quality and value of the content you're providing, and what social network your posting to.

 1. Are You Providing Quality Content?

 People followed you for a reason.
-Don’t give them a reason to leave by not providing value.
-Just because you post every hour doesn’t mean that the content you’re providing them is valuable.
+Don't give them a reason to leave by not providing value or something new.
+Just because you post every hour doesn't mean that the content you're providing them is worthwhile.

-Social media is all about being social, which is why you shouldn’t always be promoting your content.
-Consider following the 70/20/10 rule.
-Social media should be seen as an outlet to create engagement with like minded individuals and as a way to develop relationships and identify yourself as an industry thought leader.
+Social media is all about being social -- to create engagement with like minded individuals, as a way to develop relationships and identify yourself as an industry thought leader.

-The 70/20/10 rule was defined by Crystal Vikaitis who breaks down your business’s social media posts into three different categories.
-The three categories are broken down into providing your audience value, sharing the content of other individuals and companies, and lastly promoting your company.
+The 70/20/10 rule was defined by Crystal Vikaitis who breaks down your business' social media posts into three different categories:

-It’s important to note that only 10% of the content your sharing should actually be promotional.
+This means only 10% of the content you’re sharing should actually be self-promotional.

-Social media platforms should be seen as an outlet for showcasing your creativity and being a resource for your audience.
-Don’t let your posts come off as a sales pitch; you will notice that your fans or followers are decreasing at a fast pace.
+Let your social media platforms be seen as a resource for your audience.
 Social media should be a place to educate and engage, without pushing your services at them.